ABO47/Quests-and-Stuff/README.md

 # Quests and Stuff

 Quests and Stuff is a questing mod that I originally created for private use, but I eventually wanted something I could use in a modpack that I plan to publish someday (I’m lying, I’ll probably never finish making it).
-The existing questing mods either don’t have the features I want or use restrictive licenses that won’t allow me to publish my modpack outside specific platforms.
+The existing questing mods either don’t have the features I want or use restrictive licenses that won’t allow me to publish my modpack outside specific platforms, so I made my own.

 ### Main Canvas